What is a Delaware registered agent?

 How to change your Delaware registered agent

-• Your company's exact legal name
+• Your company's exact legal name as it appears in Division records

-• The new registered agent’s Delaware address
+• The new registered agent's Delaware street address, including city, county, and zip code

 • A statement confirming the change has been authorized by the board or governing body